-The Web Clipping server enables OracleAS Wireless Administrators to clip and scrape Web content and create Web Clipping applications that are stored persistently in the Web Clipping server repository.
-When a request is initiated by a user using a mobile wireless device to view a particular Web Clipping application, that application is retrieved by the HTTP Adapter and delivered to OracleAS Wireless Core for processing and delivery to the mobile device, as shown in Figure 13-2, "Web Clipping Application".
+The Web Clipping server enables OracleAS Wireless administrators to clip and scrape Web content and to create Web Clipping applications that are stored persistently in the Web Clipping server repository.

+When a request is initiated by a user using a mobile wireless device to view a particular Web Clipping application, that application is retrieved by the HTTP Adapter and delivered to OracleAS Wireless for processing and delivery to the mobile device, as shown in Figure 14-2.

-Figure 13-2 Web Clipping Application
+Figure 14-2 Web Clipping Application

-Figure 13-3, "Detailed Web Clipping Server Architecture" shows a more detailed look at the Web Clipping server.
 Web clipping content can be clipped and scraped from Internet or Intranet Web sites scattered throughout a large organization.
-Using OracleAS Wireless, you can create and store in the wireless repository applications containing Web clippings.
-In addition, you can create customized applications that uses Web clippings to their best advantage by first identifying the development environment that best fits your needs.
+Using OracleAS Wireless, you can create generated wireless applications containing Web clippings and store them in the wireless repository.

+In addition, you can create customized wireless applications that use Web clippings to their best advantage by first identifying the development environment that best fits your needs.
 Depending upon the development environment you select, you must download and deploy the required archive files into that development environment.
-Next, clip the desired content.
-Then, download either the Java or JSP stub files to start developing.
+Next, you clip the desired content.
+Then, you download either the Java or JSP stub files to start developing.